Sicily, the crossroads of the Mediterranean, is a mosaic of cultures east and west.

 Day 9 — Taormina, Messina, Italy

 Most of the walking on this tour is not difficult.
 However, be prepared to spend a few hours a day on your feet and expect some of your walking to be uphill.
-You should reasonably fit and a good walker.
+You should be reasonably fit and a good walker.

 Our tours are not suited for anyone who has problems with knee, back, heart or obesity.
 If you have mobility issues this is not the right tour for you.
 Please call us if you have questions.